Semiparametric Estimation of the Shape of the Limiting Bivariate Point Cloud: Introduction

+In this work, we place prior constraints on parameters of the \Bezier splines that define the limit set boundary, which induces a prior on the shape of the limit set.
+This work is thus far unique in that the support of this prior guarantees that every element of the posterior satisfies the challenging restrictions on the shape of the limit set \citep{nolde-2014a}.
 Our approach has several advantages.
-First, we model the shape of the limiting point cloud in a way that automatically results in a valid limit set, without the need for \emph{post hoc} fixes.
-Second, our model allows the boundary of the limit set to exactly touch the corners of the unit box; this in particular gives a clean interpretation of the distinction between asymptotic independence (AI) and asymptotic dependence (AD) classes, since this distinction corresponds to whether or not the boundary touches the upper right corner.
+First, since we model the shape of the limiting point cloud in a way that automatically results in a valid limit set, we can use standard MCMC methods to obtain valid posterior inference.
+Second, our model allows the boundary of the limit set to exactly touch the corners of the unit box; this in particular gives a clean interpretation of the distinction between asymptotic independence (AI) and asymptotic dependence (AD) classes, since this distinction essentially corresponds to whether or not the boundary touches the upper right corner.
 Third, our approach produces a posterior sample of valid limit set curves which yields a realistic picture of the state of knowledge about the joint tail region given the data.
+Bayesian hypothesis testing can then be used to study the properties of the limit set.
 In addition, we also note that our work builds on a growing literature on Bayesian approaches to multivariate extreme value analysis \citep[e.g.][to name a few]{BoldiDavison2007,sabourin-2013a, sabourin-2014a,deCarvalho2022,PadoanRizzelli2022}.

 The rest of the paper is arranged as follows.
 Section 2 introduces the limiting scaled point cloud and how it can be used to model the tail behavior of bivariate data.
 Section 3 develops the modeling of the limit set boundary using \Bezier splines.
 Section 4 contains a simulation study demonstrating our approach.
 Section 5 contains two applications---the Santa Ana Winds dataset, and ozone concentration data for the contiguous US---where we use \Bezier splines to model the tail dependence in the data.
 Section 6 concludes.